snow6oy/rankingsApiBal/README.md

 The setup described here used a standard laptop with 8GB of RAM running
 > Microsoft Windows [Version 10.0.18362.357]

-Hyper-V is enabled but we need to add a [Virtual Switch using the Hyper-V Manager](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-switch-for-hyper-v-virtual-machines).
-Mine was called _minikube_.
-There was an issue with a race condition or something like that.
-It meant HyperV got an IPv6 address so I [disabled ipv6](https://medium.com/@JockDaRock/disabling-ipv6-on-network-adapter-windows-10-5fad010bca75) and started over.
+Hyper-V should be enabled and we need to add a [Virtual Switch using the Hyper-V Manager](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/get-started/create-a-virtual-switch-for-hyper-v-virtual-machines).
+My switch was named  _minikube_.
+There was an issue with IPV6 addressing (race condition or something like that) I [disabled ipv6](https://medium.com/@JockDaRock/disabling-ipv6-on-network-adapter-windows-10-5fad010bca75) and started over.
 When using CLI tools I prefer bash and have Windows Subsystem for Linux (WSL) setup with Ubuntu.

 ## Install minikube
 Initially minikube was installed on WSL but then I realised that this won't work